dotnet/arcade/Documentation/Policy/AskTellMode.md

 ## Definitions:
 - "Branch Infra": Infrastructure changes in the product branch
-- "Shared Infra": Infrastructure changes in shared infra like Arcade, Helix, etc.
+- "Product Infra": Infrastructure changes in shared infra like Arcade, Helix, etc.
-- "Tell Mode" for each product teams will follow their own process
+- "Tell Mode" for each product, teams will follow their own process
 - "Tell Mode" to Arcade means emailing the Arcade Working Group at arcadewg@microsoft.com.
 We'll keep this lightweight for now.
 - "Ask Mode" to tactics handled according the guidance managed by Lee Coward